Saeko (actress)

-Saeko (紗栄子) is a Japanese actress, model and TV personality who has had a number of supporting roles in films and television dramas.
+Saeko Dokyu (道休 紗栄子, Dōkyū Saeko) is a Japanese actress, who has had a number of supporting roles in films and television dramas.

 Biography

 Saeko was born on November 16, 1986, in Miyazaki, Miyazaki.
 She is a graduate of Horikoshi High School a private high school in Nakano, Tokyo, that has graduated many future Japanese celebrities.

 She co-hosted and performed a cover song at the annual Girl Pop Factory show in the summer of 2004.